Shaldag Unit

-Unit 5101, more commonly known as Shaldag (שלדג, Kingfisher), is one of the premier Israeli Air Force (IAF) Sayeret units.
-The unit is part of the 7th Special Air Forces Wing and is based in the Palmachim Airbase.
-The unit is led by an officer at the rank of lieutenant colonel.
+Unit 5101, also known as Shaldag (שלדג, Kingfisher), is one of the sayeret units of Israeli Air Force.
+It is a part of the 7th Wing and is based in the Palmachim Airbase.
+The unit is led by an officer with the rank of lieutenant colonel.

 It specializes in clandestine operation, combat search and rescue, commando style raids, hostage rescue, irregular warfare, long-range penetration, military intelligence operations, special operations, and special reconnaissance within enemy territory.

 History

 Shaldag was founded in 1974, in the aftermath of the Yom Kippur War, by Muki Betser, a Sayeret Matkal veteran who brought several Matkal veterans with him.
 Initially operating as a Sayeret Matkal reserve company, it was eventually transferred to the IAF.

 Shaldag's mission is to deploy undetected into combat and hostile environments to conduct special reconnaissance, establish assault zones or airfields, while simultaneously conducting air traffic control and commando actions.
 Shaldag operates from Palmachim Airbase.
 Its soldiers carry M16 or M4A1 assault rifles fitted with the M203 grenade launcher.
 For special missions, they carry Glock 17 and 19 9×19mm series pistols and Mauser SR 82/66 sniper rifles.